 The FERC has announced its intention to reexamine certain of its transportation-related policies, including the manner in which interstate pipeline shippers may release interstate pipeline capacity under Order No. 636 for resale in the secondary market.
 While any resulting FERC action would affect Domain only indirectly, the FERC's current rules and policies may have the effect of enhancing competition in natural gas markets by, among other things, encouraging non-producer natural gas marketers to engage in certain purchase and sale transactions.
-Domain cannot predict what action the FERC's actions will achieve the goal of increasing competition in markets in which Domain's natural gas is sold.
+Domain cannot predict what action the FERC will take on these matters, nor can it accurately predict whether the FERC's actions will achieve the goal of increasing competition in markets in which Domain's natural gas is sold.
 However, Domain does not believe that it will be affected by any action taken materially differently than other natural gas producers and marketers with which it competes.